 Can Nexplanon fail?
 What will cause Nexplanon to fail?

-Nexplanon can fail if the implant is improperly inserted which may then lead to unintended pregnancy.
+Nexplanon failure occurs when the implant is improperly inserted which may then lead to unintended pregnancy.
 Here’s a video which demonstrates how a contraceptive implant is inserted correctly.
 [We know the video is for Implanon but the insertion technique is the same for Nexplanon.]

 Now, even if it is placed correctly, there is still the possibility of a woman getting pregnant but this is very very low (less than 1 pregnancy per 100 women who use NEXPLANON for 1 year).
 See how it compares with other contraceptive methods in the image below (please click to expand).